OBress/Reddit-Video-Creator/README.md

 10. **Repeat Process:**
     Repeat the process for as many videos as you request.

+### Other Things:
+1. The process of getting the stories is seperated from the actual video creation due to several factors such as links being present in the story or poor story content.
+Too prevent this there is some manuel work done but can be set back to automatic if prefferred.
+2. There is a lot of unnecessary code throughout the program I know but since this is a personal project I just haven't gotten around to cleaning it up / might use in the future.
+3. Feel free to ask any questions regarding the program and how it works.

 ### **IMPORTANT**

 I have purposefully deleted/edited certain parts of the program, such as GPT prompts, to reduce the likelihood of people just downloading and running the program to make videos.
 All the core content/logic remains intact.
 This is to prevent widespread misuse of the program.